-- (a) The methodology for conducting a preconstruction sound background study for a wind energy system shall include: - (1) Adherence to the standard of ANSI/ASA S12.9-2013 Part 3, available as noted in Appendix B-standard, a standard that requires short-term attended measurements; - (2) Long-term unattended monitoring shall be conducted in accordance with the standard of ANSI S12.9-1992 2013 Part 2, available as noted in Appendix B-standard, provided that audio recordings are taken in order to clearly identify and remove transient noises from the data, with frequencies above 1250 hertz 1/3 octave band to be filtered out of the data;
+(a) The methodology for conducting a preconstruction sound background study for a wind energy system shall include:

-- (3) Measurements shall be conducted at the nearest properties from the proposed wind turbines that are representative of all residential properties within 2 miles of any turbine; and - (4) Sound measurements shall be omitted when the wind velocity is greater than 4 meters per second at the microphone position, when there is rain, or with temperatures below instrumentation minima; following the protocol of ANSI S12.9-2013 Part 3, available as noted in Appendix B: protocol, - a.
-M:microphones shall be placed 1 to 2 meters above ground level, and at least 7.5 meters from any reflective surface; - b.
-Aa windscreen of the type recommended by the monitoring instrument's manufacturer must be used for all data collection; - c.
-Mmicrophones should be field-calibrated before and after measurements; and - d.
-Aan anemometer shall be located within close proximity to each microphone. - (b) Pre-construction sound reports shall include a map or diagram clearly showing the following: - (1) Layout of the project area, including topography, project boundary lines, and property lines; - (2) Locations of the sound measurement points; - (3) Distance between any sound measurement point and the nearest wind turbine; - (4) Location of significant local non-turbine sound and vibration sources; - (5) Distance between all sound measurement points and significant local sound sources; - (6) Location of all sensitive receptors including schools, day-care centers, health care facilities, residences, residential neighborhoods, places of worship, and elderly care facilities; - (7) Indication of temperature, weather conditions, sources of ambient sound, and prevailing wind direction and speed for the monitoring period; and - (8) Final report shall provide A-weighted and C-weighted sound levels for L-10, Leq, and L-90. - (c) The predictive sound modeling study shall: - (1) Be conducted in accordance with the standards and specifications of ISO 9613-2 1996-12-15, available as noted in Appendix B-standards and specifications; - (2) Include an adjustment to the Leq sound level produced by the model applied in order to adjust for turbine manufacturer uncertainty, such adjustment to be determined in accordance with the most recent release of the IEC 61400 Part 11 standard (Edition 3.0 2012-11), available as noted in Appendix B; - (3) Include predictions to be made at all properties within 2 miles from the project wind turbines for the wind speed and operating mode that would result in the worst case wind turbine sound emissions during the hours before 8:00 a.m. and after 8:00 p.m. each day; and
+- (1) Adherence to the ANSI/ASA S12.9-2013 Part 3 standard, a standard that requires short-term attended measurements: - (2) Long-term unattended monitoring shall be conducted in accordance with the ANSI S12.9-1992 2013 Part 2 standard, provided that audio recordings are taken in order to clearly identify and remove transient noises from the data, with frequencies above 1250 hertz 1/3 octave band to be filtered out of the data: - (3) Measurements shall be conducted at the nearest properties from the proposed wind turbines that are representative of all residential properties within 2 miles of any turbine; and - (4) Sound measurements shall be omitted when the wind velocity is greater than 4 meters per second at the microphone position, when there is rain, or with temperatures below instrumentation minima; following ANSI S12.9-2013 Part 3 protocol, microphones shall be placed 1 to 2 meters above ground level, and at least 7.5 meters from any reflective surface; a windscreen of the type recommended by the monitoring instrument's manufacturer must be used for all data collection; microphones should be field-calibrated before and after measurements; and an anemometer shall be located within close proximity to each microphone. - (b) Pre-construction sound reports shall include a map or diagram clearly showing the following: - (1) Layout of the project area, including topography, project boundary lines, and property lines; - (2) Locations of the sound measurement points; - (3) Distance between any sound measurement point and the nearest wind turbine; - (4) Location of significant local non-turbine sound and vibration sources; - (5) Distance between all sound measurement points and significant local sound sources; - (6) Location of all sensitive receptors including schools, day-care centers, health care facilities, residences, residential neighborhoods, places of worship, and elderly care facilities; - (7) Indication of temperature, weather conditions, sources of ambient sound, and prevailing wind direction and speed for the monitoring period; and - (8) Final report shall provide A-weighted and C-weighted sound levels for L-10, Leq. and L-90. - (c) The predictive sound modeling study shall: - (1) Be conducted in accordance with ISO 9613-2 1996-12-15 standards and specifications; - (2) Include an adjustment to the Leq sound level produced by the model applied in order to adjust for turbine manufacturer uncertainty, such adjustment to be determined in accordance with the most recent release of the IEC 61400 Part 11 standard (Edition 3.0 2012-11); - (3) Include predictions to be made at all properties within 2 miles from the project wind turbines for the wind speed and operating mode that would result in the worst case wind turbine sound emissions during the hours before 8:00 a.m. and after 8:00 p.m. each day; and